 Exploring how far a symbol, originally created to champion women’s empowerment in one region of the world, can resonate globally and inspire societal transformation through grassroots efforts.
 This initiative is known as The Pink Lady Project.

-The Pink Lady has returned to the U.S. to support the fight for equality, safety and reproductive freedom.
+The Pink Lady has returned to the U.S. to advocate for equality, safety and fundamental freedoms.

 “How the Pink Lady is taking over the world.”